gemoc/ICSA2017Tutorial/readme.md

 ![](figs/Actions.png)

-​:warning: At the end of this task, you must regenerate the Java code for your metamodel.
+​:warning:​ At the end of this task, you must regenerate the Java code for your metamodel.
 Right click on the *fsm.genmodel* in the same folder as the metamodel and select reload.
 Next open it and in the tree editor, right click and select *regenerate all*.

 ![](figs/reload.png)
 ![](figs/generateall.png)